 For a simple piece of equipment such as a blower fan, the scheduled maintenance may only have one step that you repeat this over and over.
 Vehicles will obviously have more complex workflows.

 The plan will show you peaks and valleys in maintenance activity.
-Because you’re still in the planning phase, you are free to adjust the day on which service will occur.
+Because you’re still in the planning phase, you are free to adjust the day on which fleet maintenance service will occur.
 The overall objective is to determine hours needed, shop space required and parts availability.

 Step 3: Execute Your Fleet Maintenance Schedule